 If it starts to feel like you’re giving more than you’re receiving, something has gone terribly wrong.

-Disappointment comes from expectation
+Disappointment comes from expectations

 This is a very spur of the moment kind of relationship.